videlais/Unofficial-Ink-Cookbook/Chapter4/index.md

 Agency is at the center of how games are played.
 If a player feels like their decisions matter, they will invest in the story more.
 Presenting ways a player can choose is central to making an engaging story and Ink project.

-The ability to choose a path through a story’s Weave is core to how Ink works.
+The ability to choose a path through a story’s weave is core to how Ink works.
 By showing the user different options, they can pick one and then follow different paths through the story.

 Choices are created with the asterisk, `*`.
 When a line starts with this symbol, it becomes a choice for the player.
 When multiple are used, they are all options in that set.